-Ingredient Notes & Substitutions
+Ingredient Notes

-CASSAVA FLOUR - This recipe is written specifically using cassava flour, which is gluten free and grain free.
-You should not sub any other gluten free flour.
+- Cassava flour - This recipe is written specifically using cassava flour, which is gluten free and grain free.
+I have not tried subbing any other gluten-free flour, so I can't guarantee the same results if you use a different flour.
+I recommend either Otto's Naturals or Terrasoul cassava flour.

-SUGAR - I use organic cane sugar (I know it's refined, and that's so not like me, but once in while a recipe really is just better with the refined stuff... but hey, I use organic so it's cleaner).
+- Sugar - I use organic cane sugar (I know it's refined, and that's so not like me, but once in while a recipe really is just better with the refined stuff... but hey, I use organic so it's cleaner).

-How to Make Gluten-free Thumbprint Cookies
+How to Make

 Making these gluten-free thumbprint cookies is SO incredibly easy.
 You'll be making these holiday favorites time and time again.

 But, plan ahead.
-You will need to let the dough chill for 1 hour before making the cookies, and then you'll need the cookies to cool for 20 minutes or so before adding the glaze.
+You will need to let the dough chill for 1 hour before making the cookies, and then you'll need the cookies to cool for 15 minutes or so before adding the glaze.

 Step 1: Using a hand held mixer, cream together the butter and sugar.
 Beat on med-high for roughly 2 minutes.
-Don't skimp on the beating - this helps with the soft texture of the cookies.

 Step 3: Add cassava flour to butter/sugar mixture, about ½ cup at a time.
+Continue mixing on low speed until all flour has been incorporated.

-PRO TIP: After you have rolled your dough into balls, lightly grease the bottom of a glass cup, or measuring cup, and slightly flatten each ball (this will help get the perfectly round shape you want in your thumbprint cookie and will help to keep the dough from cracking).
+PRO TIP: After you have rolled your dough into balls, lightly grease the bottom of a glass cup, or measuring cup, and slightly flatten each ball (this will help get the perfectly round shape you want in your thumbprint cookie and will also help to keep the dough from cracking).

 PRO TIP: Cassava flour dough is a little stickier than regular dough - to keep the tsp. from sticking, dip the back of the teaspoon into cassava flour before making the indents.